patanijo/jupyterdayATL_2018_template/Readme.md

     `cookiecutter https://github.com/patanijo/jupyterdayATL_2018_template`

         a.
-You'll be prompted to enter values for a series of question.
+You'll be prompted to enter values for a series of questions.
         b.
-Then it'll create your data science project in the current working directory based on those values.
+Then it'll create your data science project in the __current working directory__ based on those values.
+3. Create a local virtual environment using the created `environment.yaml` file in your template directory.
+   The command is conda env create --file environment.yaml.
+4. Activate the environment using the command for your OS.
+5. Start the jupyter notebook

 What does this template do?
 ----------------------------